Achill Island: Sport

 Achill has a Gaelic football club which competes in the junior championship and division 1E of the Mayo League.
 There are also Achill Rovers which play in the Mayo Association Football League.

 There is a 9-hole links golf course on the island.
 Outdoor activities can be done through Achill Outdoor Education Centre.
 Achill Island's rugged landscape and the surrounding ocean offers multiple locations for outdoor adventure activities, like surfing, kite-surfing and sea kayaking.
 Fishing and watersports are also common.
 Sailing regattas featuring a local vessel type, the Achill Yawl, have been run since the 19th century.

 Demographics

-In 2016, the population was 2,594, with 5.2% claiming they spoke Irish on a daily basis outside the education system.
+In 2016, the population was 2,594, with 5.2% of respondents indicating that they spoke Irish on a daily basis outside the education system.
 The island's population has declined from around 6,000 before the Great Famine of the mid-19th century.

 The table below reports data on Achill Island's population taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the census of Ireland.